 The Advantages of Owning a Non-Electric Heater

-- Supplements your existing HVAC system
+- supplements an existing HVAC system

-- Provides an alternate heat source during a power outage
+- provides an alternate heat source during a power outage

 Safety Tips for Using Non-Electric Heaters

 Because non-electric heaters involve fuel and flames, it’s essential to follow certain safety guidelines and consider only models with standard safety features.
 A non-electric heater should have tipping and low-oxygen sensors that shut off the heater when triggered.
-A safe heater will also have a shield that prevents contact with an open flame, such as a glass window or metal grate.
+A safe heater will have a shield that prevents contact with an open flame, such as a glass window or metal grate.

 Even with these safety features, it’s also essential to follow some common-sense practices when using a non-electric heater.
 Make sure to place the heater in a low-traffic area to prevent people and pets from bumping the unit.
 Set up non-electric heaters on even ground to avoid fuel spills or flame exposure.
 Also, allow for a buffer of at least 3 feet between the heater and flammable materials.

-- Only purchase a heater with built-in safety features
+- Only purchase a heater with built-in safety features.

-- Allow for a buffer of at least 3 feet between flammable materials and the heater
+- Allow for a buffer of at least 3 feet between flammable materials and the heater.

-- Make sure the heater sits on even ground
+- Make sure the heater sits on even ground.

-- Keep the heater out of high-traffic areas
+- Keep the heater out of high-traffic areas.